Marcos-Roberto-Silva/Eldorado-Challenge-Back-End/README.md

 #### The user is able to insert, delete and list a device by its id or get all list of devices from MySql database.

-#### In order to testing the API functionality install the dependencies and setting up environment variables
+#### In order for testing the API functionality install the dependencies and setting up environment variables
 ##### `npm install`
 #### Set up the .env file with the following information:
 `MYSQL_USER=yourUser`